 Wrongful death actions are civil lawsuits that do not bring any criminal charges against the defendants, even when a separate criminal case occurs simultaneously.
 Our office cannot pursue or attempt to enhance the criminal charges against a wrongdoer to improve our civil case.

 Our office in Anderson, South Carolina, Pracht Injury Lawyers is ready to serve you.
-Our firm has handled cases in Greenville, Columbia, Greenwood, Abbeville, Orangeburg, Clemson, Seneca, Laurens, Spartanburg, Aiken, Newberry, Easley, Charleston, and throughout South Carolina.
+Our firm has handled big verdict cases in Greenville, Columbia, Greenwood, Abbeville, Orangeburg, Clemson, Seneca, Laurens, Spartanburg, Aiken, Newberry, Easley, Charleston, and throughout South Carolina.
 Contact us today.